centralnicgroup-public/rtldev-middleware-documentation/docs/rrpproxy/whmcs/whmcs-rrpproxy-registrar.md

 ## NS & DNS Management

-If you want to use DNS, URL or Email forwarding, domains must resolve to the RRPproxy nameserver cluster (\*_ns1.dnsres.net, ns2.dnsres.net, ns3.dnsres.net_).
+If you want to use DNS, URL or Email forwarding, domains must resolve to the CentralNic Resellers nameserver cluster (\*_ns1.dnsres.net, ns2.dnsres.net, ns3.dnsres.net_).

 You can enter them in `Setup > General Settings > Domains` as **Default Nameservers** for your customers: